JQuezada0/prismock/README.md

 ## Internal data

 Two additional functions are returned compared to the PrismaClient, `getData`, and `reset`.
-In some edge-case, we need to directly access, or reset, the data store management by _prismock_.

-Most of the time, you won't need it in your test, but keep in mind they exist

 ```ts
 const prismock = new PrismockClient();